 - How can I change it?

 - Where else can I use it?

 These three simple questions will take you far because they propel you toward infinite new ideas.

 These four steps if practiced diligently will lead you toward freedom with jazz language and each piece of language will allow you to improve exponentially!

 You don’t need thousands of lines or even hundreds.
 Start with one, then add another…you’ll be amazed how much you can improve with each new piece of language if taken through this process.

 And revisit these steps often.
 In my experience, the biggest mistakes are:

-- Forgetting to focus on the harmonic application.
-Knowing when and where to use the language you’re getting is very important.
-Without it, the line will never come out in your playing.
-Make sure to practice applying the line to these situations.
+- Not understanding the harmonic application – Knowing when and where to use the language you’re getting is very important.
+Without it, the line will rarely come out in your playing.
+Also, make sure to practice applying the line to these situations.